 Online-sem.com helps you implement Strategic Energy Management (SEM) at your facility and within your organization.
 On the website you can access online training modules, find tools and resources, and track your progress through the training.

-This course describes and discusses common energy units such as kilowatts, therms, gallons and BTUs.
-It provides examples of converting between this common units and also includes converting energy units to dollars.
+During this course you’ll learn about common energy units such as kilowatts, therms, gallons and BTUs.
+Examples of how to convert common units, including converting energy units to dollars, is included.

-This course explains how to create a baseline using simple averaging, single and multi variable regression.
-It provides several examples and how to use spreadsheets to complete your organizations baseline for use in monitoring and tracking performance.
+This course explains how to create a baseline using simple averaging, single and multi-variable regression.
+It provides examples, including how to use spreadsheets to develop your organization’s baseline for use in monitoring and tracking performance and data visualization techniques.

 |During this course you will learn how to set goals and measure results, including a step-by-step process for setting and documenting meaningful Key Performance Indicators (KPIs) for tracking performance.
 You’ll learn about the energy-intensity KPI and the benefits of using it to strengthen your energy management program.|

 |During this course you’ll learn how to develop strategies for creating energy awareness and support.
 The course identifies examples of awareness strategies for new and existing staff—including leadership—within your organization, and creating awareness outside of your business.
 Also included are tools and resources, including an energy-awareness plan questionnaire, energy-awareness collateral and newsletter templates and more.|